 From Manila, plan on a 2-3 hour drive Northwest.

-Start-up: 1 hour jeep ride across ash, salt flats, and thru rivers to a hidden entrance.
+~1 hour jeep ride across ash, salt flats, and thru tributaries of the Pasig River to a hidden entrance.
 Then a 3 hour hiking ascent; mod-easy trek up pyroclastic river basin into the jungle.

 Red TapeMinimal; the PI Air Force runs the park and are quite friendly at the entrances.
 Land fee (if charged) is below 500 pesos.